awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostText.md

  ** [nluIntentConfidence](#API_runtime_PostText_ResponseSyntax) **   <a name="lex-runtime_PostText-response-nluIntentConfidence"></a>
 Provides a score that indicates how confident Amazon Lex is that the returned intent is the one that matches the user's intent\.
 The score is between 0\.0 and 1\.0\.
 For more information, see [Confidence Scores](https://docs.aws.amazon.com/lex/latest/dg/confidence-scores.html)\.
 The score is a relative score, not an absolute score\.
-The score may change based on improvements to the Amazon Lex natural language understanding \(NLU\) model\.
+The score may change based on improvements to Amazon Lex\.
 Type: [IntentConfidence](API_runtime_IntentConfidence.md) object

  ** [responseCard](#API_runtime_PostText_ResponseSyntax) **   <a name="lex-runtime_PostText-response-responseCard"></a>